sgorgun/delegates-and-lambdas/README.md

 - Open the [FunctionExtensions.cs]() file.

-- Implement the generic `CombinePredicates` method which allows you to combine several predicate conditions using the logical AND operation (&&).
+- Implement the generic `CombinePredicates` method which allows to combine several predicate conditions using the logical AND operation (&&).

 </details>